 Alexi graduated from Bradford College in Columbus, Ohio with a Veterinary Technology degree in 2010.
 Wanting to get away from the cold weather, she decided to move to Myrtle Beach to pursue her career.
 Once in South Carolina, she passed her state license exam, and has been working in the field for 9 years.
 Being the Hospital Manager, she oversees all the employees and makes sure every client has the best customer service for their pet.
 She is excited to be working with the best of the best where new ideas are welcome and the equipment and procedures are state of the art.
 Alexi spends her free time enjoying the outdoors with her son, Brayden.
 They spend their days at the beach and recreational parks around the area.

 Pamella grew up in Garfield, NJ with her four older brothers.
 She started work in the veterinary field when her pet’s veterinarian asked her to come work for him at the Hackensack Animal Hospital.
 She agreed and stayed for 14 years.
 Now she calls Myrtle Beach her home and is thrilled to be part of VCMB.
-When she’s not working she enjoys being at home with her dog and 4 cats, or at the barn tending to her Palomino Quarter Horse, Cushla Macree.
+When she’s not working, she enjoys being at home with her house pets, or at the barn tending to her Palomino Quarter Horse, Cushla Macree.
 She also enjoys watching New York Yankees baseball, cheering on the Carolina Panthers, slugging at the softball batting cages, and cruising on her motorcycle.

-I graduated from Suffolk County Community College in Brentwood, NY in January 2000 with an Associates degree in Veterinary Technology.
-I hold a veterinary technician license in NY and in SC.
-I have worked in private practice, specialty practice, laboratory animal medicine and emergency medicine.
-I am a certified Purina weight coach and nutrition counselor.
-I am a district representative for the South Carolina Association of Veterinary Technicians.
-My goals are to work with a great group of people and practice a high level of veterinary medicine.
-I also am working towards a veterinary technician specialty degree in clinical practice.
-I moved down to South Carolina in 2005 with my husband who is currently employed with the Myrtle Beach Fire Department, and to be closer to family.
-I enjoy being very involved with the community.
-I volunteer to speak to school groups and have taken part in mentoring for the local veterinary assistant program.
-I have taken part in multiple community events such as Relay for Life and the Great Cycle Challenge for Cancer.
-On my days off, I enjoy bike riding and playing with my children and pets.
-I currently have two dogs named Tela, a mixed breed and Coax, a Chihuahua, an African Sulcata Tortoise named trey, a fish named Stripe and a leopard gecko named Luke.
-I love working with animals and could not imagine being in any other career.
+Catherine graduated from Suffolk County Community College in Brentwood, NY in January 2000 with an Associate Degree in Veterinary Technology.
+She holds a veterinary technician license in NY and in SC.
+She has worked in private practice, specialty practice, laboratory animal medicine, and emergency medicine.
+She is also a certified Purina weight coach and nutrition counselor, and a district representative for the South Carolina Association of Veterinary Technicians.
+Her goals are to work with a great group of people and practice a high level of veterinary medicine.
+She is also working towards a veterinary technician specialty degree in clinical practice.
+She moved to South Carolina in 2005 with her husband, who is currently employed with the Myrtle Beach Fire Department, to be closer to family.
+She enjoys being very involved with the community, volunteering to speak to school groups, and she has taken part in mentoring for the local veterinary assistant program.
+She has taken part in multiple community events such as Relay for Life and the Great Cycle Challenge for Cancer.
+On her days off she enjoys bike riding and playing with her children and pets.
+She currently has a dog named Taboot, a mixed breed, an African Sulcata Tortoise named Trey, a fish named Stripe, and a leopard gecko named Luke.
+She loves working with animals and could not imagine being in any other career.

 Originally from Kentucky, Travis has over 10 years of experience in veterinary medicine.
 He spent 5 years in emergency medicine where he became proficient in emergency nursing and honed his surgical skills.
 While working in Reproductive medicine for over a year, he learned how puppies and kittens were made, whelping, and how to properly care for them as they grow.
 He enjoys the company of his Miniature Pinscher- Mokee, Sabrina the Siamese and the newest member of his family, a pit mix named Meg.
 During his leisure time, he enjoys spending time outdoors and tending to his aquarium.
 With his green thumb, he and his gnomes take care of his flourishing garden.

 Kevin is originally from Chicago, where he spent most his life.
-In 2011, he moved to Georgia for a degree in Fire Science and EMT.
-After college, he realized his passion for working with animals at a county shelter.
-That job steered him to pursue a career with animals.
+In 2011, he moved to Georgia for a degree in Fire Science and Emergency Medical Technician.
+He always has had a love for animals but hadn’t realized his passion for working with them until he worked at a county shelter as a Veterinary Technician.
+That job steered him to further his career with animals and veterinary medicine.
 For a short time, he moved back to Chicago to be close to family.
-While he was home, he gained more animal experience at a private shelter.
+While he was home, he gained more experience at a private shelter.
 In August 2017, he and his family needed a change and moved to the beach.
 He is excited to be furthering his skills here at VCMB.

 Raised in Conway, and a Myrtle Beach high School graduate, Zhara is a true local to the Horry county area.
 She went to Spartanburg Methodist College but the beach called her back.
 There was never a question that Zhara was born with a deep love for all animals.
 At 14 years old, she was volunteering at local animal shelters.
 By 19, Zhara had her first job at an animal hospital, with a special interest in critical care and surgery.
-Her life is run by her two pets – a French bulldog, Mabel and a tabby cat, Helen.
+Her life is run by her three pets – a french bulldog, Mabel, a pitbull, Maverick, and a tabby cat, Helen.
 During her time off she enjoys hunting for shark teeth at the beach or sightseeing in Southport, NC.

 Katie is a graduate of Siena College in New York.
 She is currently continuing her studies to become a veterinary technician.
 Katie is an avid dog lover who has been training dogs since she was nine.
 She has competed in rally, agility, and confirmation.
 She has done therapy work in nursing homes with her previous dogs.
 She is now training her red Merle Australian Shepherd for service dog work.
 Having worked with animals so long, she is very happy to be working at a clinic that acts as a team for the benefit & well being of people’s pets.